stephenhouser/stephenhouser.github.io/_posts/projects/2017-04-10-some-books.md

 title: 		SoME Book Club Book List
 date: 		2017-04-10 12:00:00
 thumbnail: 	/projects/books.png
-category: 	projects
+category: 	software
-tags: 		[development, reading, javascript]
+tags: 		[software, javascript]
 keywords:
 description:

 layout: 	project
-project: 	SOMEBOOKS
 archive:	false
 permalink:  /some-books
 ---
 A small, lightweight, system for keeping tack of the books we (the Southern Maine Men's Book club) have read over the years.
 It's a substitute for sites like